 - Grain irregularities

-- Surface damage
+- Surface damage and skip

-- Moisture-related defects
+- Moisture-related stains

 Softwood and Hardwood Grading Differences

 Softwoods and hardwoods are frequently graded using different systems.
 This catches a lot of first-timers off guard because the names and numbers don’t always line up neatly between the two.
+Softwoods are typically destined for walls and roofs, so the grading prioritizes strength.

 | Type | Main Focus | Typical Applications |